 Choose Social Media Marketing When You Want To:

-• Build a community and interact with your audience
+- Build brand awareness and stay visible with your target audience

 In most cases, a combination of both digital and social media marketing is the best approach.
 For example, an effective strategy might use blog content to improve SEO rankings, while also repurposing that content into Instagram Reels or LinkedIn posts to amplify reach.